It’s our turn.

 What the Numbers Confess

-As Fonolo’s CEO Shai Berger teaches us in a recent Google Hangout, the Net Promoter Score measures client satisfaction, and is calculated as the difference between the percentage of Promoters and Detractors.
+As Fonolo’s CEO Shai Berger teaches us in a recent Google Hangout, the Net Promoter Score measures client satisfaction and is calculated as the difference between the percentage of Promoters and Detractors.
 By directly targeting and reducing the number of Detractors, you can increase your NPS.
 However, this is not as easy as it sounds, and you often might not know if someone is a potential Detractor until they voice themselves to you directly, or on social media for the world to see.

 The connection?
-If these types of hostile customer service calls are as common as I believe them to be based on my experience as a TSR, then each of these are missed opportunities to reduce the number of Detractors.
+If these types of hostile customer service calls are as common as I believe them to be based on my experience as a TSR, then each of these is a missed opportunity to reduce the number of Detractors.
 Features such as call-backs allow call centers to positively influence the tone of a customer service interaction.
 Indirectly, call-backs offer a cost-effective way to help you improve metrics such as the NPS by setting the stage for a positive call resolution in the face of Detractors who are calling in.

 Calling all Call-Backs

 Performing a call-back paints a positive and helpful image of the Agent, to which they naturally respond in kind.
-When receiving the call-back (like any “favor”), a client would be inclined to feel appreciative towards the Agent for following through on the call-back promise, and that the system works.
+When receiving the call-back (like any “favor”), a client would be inclined to feel appreciative of the Agent for following through on the call-back promise, and that the system works.
 These differences present as an invaluable asset to the Agents, making their job easier, faster, and more tolerable.

 As a former TSR, I wish more call center managers would more intensely identify and address intangible challenges such as these.
 I also wish I had been given the opportunity as an Agent to exercise call-backs with clients.
 I would have felt like a “hero” in the eyes of the client.
 And from the client’s perspective – they would be under the impression that an effort had been made by the company on their behalf, without them having even said a word yet.
 In my opinion, the power of a call-back is highly underestimated.